 Next-Day Availability Items (§ 229.10)

-The following deposits must be available for withdrawal by the start of the next business day after the banking day of deposit:
+When the applicable conditions in § 229.10 are met, the following deposits must be available for withdrawal by the start of the next business day after the banking day of deposit.
+Those conditions include payee-account, in-person, and special-deposit-slip requirements for certain checks:

-• Checks drawn on the same bank (on-us checks) deposited in person
+- Checks drawn on the same bank (on-us checks) deposited in a branch of that bank

-• The first $225 of any deposit that is not already available the next day
+- The first $275 of aggregate check deposits on a banking day that is not already available the next day

 Local and Non-Local Check Holds